Carlos Correa: 2021: Platinum Glove Award and second All-Star selection

-Minnesota Twins (2022–present)
+Minnesota Twins (2022–2025)

 2022 season

 On March 22, 2022, Correa signed a three-year contract worth $105.3 million with the Minnesota Twins.
 The contract included opt-out provisions after the first and second seasons.
 The $35.1 million average annual salary became the highest for an infielder, topping Anthony Rendon's $35 million annual salary, and was the fourth-highest salary in the AL. He joined center fielder Byron Buxton on the Twins, making them the third pair of players picked first and second in the same draft to then play for one club.

 The trio of Luis Arráez, Buxton, and Correa each hit consecutive home runs off former Astros teammate Gerrit Cole to open the bottom of the first inning in a contest versus the New York Yankees on June 9, 2022.
 Correa completed a 3–6 triple play in the fourth inning on August 22, when Texas Rangers batter Nathaniel Lowe lined out to first baseman José Miranda.
 Miranda then doubled Corey Seager on the first base bag and threw to Correa to put out Marcus Semien at second base.
 On August 23, Correa returned to Minute Maid Park for his first game as a visitor to play against the Astros and received a standing ovation and video tribute.
 He singled in the seventh inning off reliever Ryne Stanek to end an Astros' no-hitter started by Justin Verlander.

 In the 2022 season, he batted .291/.366/.467 in 522 at bats with 70 runs, 22 home runs, and 64 RBIs.
 On defense, he had a league-leading .983 fielding percentage.

 2022–23 offseason

 On November 2, 2022, Correa opted out of the final two seasons of his contract and became a free agent.

 On December 15, Correa and the San Francisco Giants agreed to a 13-year contract worth $350 million.
 A press conference scheduled for December 20 to introduce Correa as a Giant at Oracle Park was cancelled three hours before it was to begin as the Giants found an issue with Correa's physical exam.
-The Giants were reportedly concerned with Correa's ankle, which he had injured in 2014.
+The Giants were reportedly concerned with the long term health of Correa's right ankle, which he had surgically repaired after an injury back in 2014.
 As the Giants wanted to renegotiate, Correa's agent, Scott Boras, reached out to other teams and reached an agreement with the New York Mets on a 12-year contract worth $315 million.
 However, the Mets also had concerns with Correa's ankle from their physical exam.

-As the Mets attempted to renegotiate with Correa, Boras reengaged with the Twins.
+As the Mets attempted to renegotiate with Correa, Boras re-engaged with the Twins.
 On January 11, 2023, Correa re-signed with the Twins for six years and $200 million plus vesting options that could increase the value of the deal to $270 million.